AngusGMorrison/realworld-go/README.md

 business logic would need to change.
 This is an immensely powerful tool for any development team.

 But this app goes further by using type-driven design to enforce the validity of data passed into our domains.
 If a domain object exists, it's valid.
-It takes real effort to write code that hands the domain bad data, which means a entire families of sloppy mistakes are eliminated at compile time.
+It takes real effort to write code that hands the domain bad data, which means entire families of sloppy mistakes are eliminated at compile time.

 ## Hexagawhatnow?

 Hexagonal Architecture.
 You might have heard about it under the name "Ports and Adapters" too.

-First proposed by [Alistair Cockburn](https://alistair.cockburn.us/hexagonal-architecture/) as a means to address the symmetrical problems of business logic becoming tangled with the UI layer, and the tight coupling of an application to its database, Hexagonal Architecture has been adopted by some of the world's most successful tech companies.
+It was first proposed by [Alistair Cockburn](https://alistair.cockburn.us/hexagonal-architecture/) to address the symmetrical problems of business logic becoming tangled with the UI layer, and the tight coupling of an application to its database.

 [Netflix](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) have written about it.
 [Uber's Go code structure](https://www.youtube.com/watch?v=nLskCRJOdxM) will also look familiar to Hexagonal